How to export your Mod for GIANTS Editor

 Installing the I3D exporter add-on

 An installer simplifies the process of getting the add-on to appear in Blender.
 You just run the installer executable, assuming you’re using Windows.
-You can find the installer in the SDK folder where Farming Simulator is installed on your computer (or your Downloads folder if you have the latest version from the GDN).
+You can find the installer in the SDK folder where the Farming Simulator is installed on your computer (or your Downloads folder if you have the latest version from the GDN).
 The filename of the installer should be something like blender_i3d_ export_6.0.0.exe.
 The image below shows what it looks like when you run it.

 If the installer can find where you have Blender installed, it shows it as a checkbox option in the installer window.

 If you have multiple versions of Blender installed, you can even pick which ones you want to install the add-on.
-Click the Install button and when the installer finishes, it pops up a dialog to let you know the installation was successful, as shown:
+Click the Install button, and when the installer finishes, it pops up a dialog to let you know the installation was successful, as shown:

 To enable the add-on within Blender, start Blender and go to User Preferences (File➪User Preferences or use the Ctrl+Alt+U hotkey combination).
 In the Addons section, go to the Game Engine category.
 You should see an add-on named GIANTS I3D Exporter Tools.
 Click the triangular icon to the left of the name to expand it and see more information about the add-on, including buttons for documentation and bug reporting.
 You should see something similar to the image:

 Enable the GIANTS I3D Exporter Tools add-on by clicking the checkbox to the far right of its name in User Preferences.
 For convenience, you may also want to click the Save User Settings button at the lower left of User Preferences.
-That way, the addon is automatically enabled whenever you start Blender and you don’t have to manually enable the addon every time you want to use it.
+That way, the addon is automatically enabled whenever you start Blender, and you don’t have to manually enable the addon every time you want to use it.

 Exporting your mod